Sid216/Siddhant_Nayak_Certifications/README.md

 * Describe the different types of data structures, file formats, and sources of data.
 * Describe the data analysis process involving collecting, wrangling, mining, and visualizing data.

+## Excel Basics for Data Analysis: [Certificate](https://www.coursera.org/account/accomplishments/certificate/47ZTR3DVPEMY)
+* Display working knowledge of Excel for Data Analysis.
+* Perform basic spreadsheet tasks including navigation, data entry, and using formulas.
+* Employ data quality techniques to import and clean data in Excel.
+* Analyze data in spreadsheets by using filter, sort, and look-up functions and pivot tables.